-Daily bacteriological monitoring (total colony-forming unit, entros and e-colis) of end products confirms our hygienic work method.
+Daily bacteriological monitoring (total colony-forming units, enterobacteriaceae and E.coli of end products confirms our hygienic work method.

 By working exclusively with our own permanent employees, following clearly described instructions and procedures in our quality system, personal hygiene (working neatly) can be guaranteed maximally.
 All employees acknowledge the importance of their personal hygiene and health by signing the company regulations and a declaration of health.
 In addition, all employees take all obligatory courses concerning hygiene/HACCP.

-Every hour, during the so-called 5-minute breaks, all production areas are intermediately cleaned.
-At the end of each slaughter day, all production areas are cleaned and disinfected in their entirety.
-In the early morning, before production starts, the daily cleaning is checked visually (permission for slaughter) and, if necessary, additional cleaning and disinfection is carried out.
+Every hour, during the so-called 5-minute breaks, all production spaces are intermediately cleaned.
+At the end of each slaughter day, all production spaces are cleaned and disinfected in their entirety.
+In the morning, before production starts, the daily cleaning is checked visually (permission for slaughter) and, if necessary, additional cleaning and are is carried out.
 All these measures are a maximum guarantee for the quality of our product.
-Once a week alternating departments are checked microbiologically (total colony-forming unit) to ensure that disinfection was performed effectively.
+Once a week alternating departments are checked microbiologically (total colony-forming units) to ensure that disinfection was performed effectively.